chef/automate/components/docs-chef-io/content/automate/ha_performance_benchmarks.md

 ## Tuning the Cluster

-The following configs can be used to improve the performance of the Automate HA cluster
+The following configs can be used to improve the performance of the Automate HA cluster.
+Each of the following configuration settings are applied to the Front-End servers unless otherwise noted and can be applied using the [Automate HA Configuration](/automate/ha_config/) instructions.

 ### Cookbook Version Cache

 Cookbook Version Cache is worth enabling if you frequently see long response times from `cookbook_versions` when under load.
 Enabling this can significantly improve the cluster's performance if there are many cookbooks with old versions.

+To apply these changes to the cluster follow the [Automate HA Configuration](/automate/ha_config/) instructions.

 ```toml
 [erchef.v1.sys.api]